joncto/research-services/docs/solrwayback/get-started.md

 # Get started

 ## Open SolrWayback
-Navigate to the desktop of your VDI.
-Double-click the browser-icon named SolrWayback.
+Navigate to your virtual desktop.

-A browser will open the url of the search service.
+Double-click the **browser-icon SolrWayback**.

 ## Login to SolrWayback
 Enter the username and password provided by your instructor.